Back to Front (Lionel Richie album)

 Back to Front is the first compilation album by American singer Lionel Richie, which was released on May 5, 1992, by Motown Records.
 It contains songs from both his successful solo career and as part of the band the Commodores, along with three new tracks (1–3).
 The international version of the album also includes the tracks "Dancing on the Ceiling" and "Stuck on You".
 It debuted atop both the UK Albums Chart and the ARIA Albums Chart, and spent 12 weeks at number one on the Dutch Album Top 100.
-The single "Do It To Me" reached #21 at US Hot 100.
+The single "Do It to Me" reached number 21 on the U.S. Billboard Hot 100.

 Track listing

 All songs performed by Lionel Richie, unless stated otherwise.
+All songs written by Lionel Richie, with additional writers noted.